Thank you for your interest in residency training in the Department of Radiology at the Hospital of the University of Pennsylvania.

 Verification of previous graduate medical education training in all radiology programs should be directed to our program coordinators.

 Radiology is one of the most competitive specialties for residency training.
 Penn Medicine is one of the academic medical centers that offers comprehensive radiology training in an engaging and nurturing environment.
 We typically receive over 700 applications for 12 residency positions.
-Seven positions are in our Diagnostic Radiology clinical residency track (1628420A0), three positions are designated for the Diagnostic Radiology research residency pathway (1628420A1), and two positions are in our Interventional Radiology – Integrated Program (1628416A0).
+Six positions are in our Diagnostic Radiology clinical residency track (1628420A0), three positions are designated for the Diagnostic Radiology research residency pathway (1628420A1), and three positions are in our Interventional Radiology – Integrated Program (1628416A0).
 You may apply to one or all of the tracks/programs, depending on your career goals.

 Invitations to interview at Penn Radiology are sent in November to take place on select Mondays and Wednesday from November through January.